drewdeponte/git-ps-book/src/guides/combine-multiple-patches.md

 #
 ```

-To combine a patch with the patch above it we simply mark it for `squash` or
+To combine a patch with the patch above it, we simply mark it for `squash` or
-`fixup` instead of it's default `pick`.
-If you forget the marking you can always
+`fixup` instead of its default `pick`.
+If you forget the marking you can
-reference the comment Git includes in the interactive rebase buffer.
-So in this
+always reference the comment Git includes in the interactive rebase buffer.
+So
-case we mark the "Add function B" patch with `squash` as follows.
+in this case we mark the "Add function B" patch with `squash` as follows.

 *Note:* The stack is inverted when presented in an interactive rebase.
 So the
 bottom most commit on the stack is actually the top most commit.
 This can be